-Palliative & hospice care is specialized care for people with serious or terminal illnesses.
+Palliative care & hospice care is specialized care for people with serious or terminal illnesses.
 The support focuses on providing relief from the symptoms, pain and stress of a serious illness and improves quality of life.
 The goal is to improve the quality of life for both the patient and their family whilst reducing the emotional effects of illnesses such as heart failure and colon cancer.

-Palliative & hospice care at home
+Palliative care & hospice care at home

 While some people receive palliative support within an inpatient hospice or residential nursing home, palliative care at home is becoming a popular choice for many individuals who want to stay in an environment where they feel most comfortable.
 It is similar to hospice care at home.

-Palliative & home care can involve:
+Palliative care & hospice care can involve:

 • Personal care and assisted living, such as assistance with bathing, dressing and toileting